Frequently Asked Questions (FAQ)

-The following steps have not yet failed to resolve all audio play issues:
+The following steps should resolve all audio issues:

 I believe that some of the phonetics are incorrect.
 Have these been checked?
 Does it matter?

 This site was designed to maximize usability.
 It is a free resource, but we also hope to make it the best resource for dialects of English.
-As such, we have elected to use justified text in a darker grey font color to fit with a clean, modern aesthetic.
-Fonts that compliment this aesthetic and are widely supported by browsers include the sans serif font “Arial”, our primary font.
+As such, we have elected to use a darker gray font color to fit with a clean, modern aesthetic.
+Fonts that complement this aesthetic and are widely supported by browsers include the sans serif font Arial, our primary font.

 Keeping with the sans-serif motif, we next carefully examined several IPA fonts.
 It was our hope to find a single, unifying “body” font that would be sans-serif and have excellent accuracy and legibility in the area of phonetics, as well as pleasantly flowing in a justified alignment for readers focusing on orthographic and biographic sections.

 As such, IDEA employs Arial for its primary body source, keeping with a clean and modern aesthetic.
-However, if you are using Windows-XP, arial does not support phonetics.
-IDEA is best viewed with an operating system that is post Windows-XP.
+However, if you are using Windows XP, Arial might not support phonetics.
+IDEA is best viewed with an operating system that is post Windows XP.